Wind speed inference from environmental flow-structure interactions: Experimental Methods

 The deflection for a given cylinder and wind speed was measured by tracking the free end of the cylinder in video frames collected at 240 frames per second (fps) with a resolution of 720 $\times$ 1280 pixels.
 The recording began with the cylinder at rest.
 The wind tunnel was then turned on and allowed to reach a steady-state speed.
 Measurements were collected for 60 seconds at each steady-state speed.
 The center of the cylinder surface was detected in each frame using a two-stage Hough Transform \citep{Yuen1990AFinding} in the MATLAB Image Processing Toolbox.
 The tip deflection, $\delta$, was determined by calculating the streamwise displacement of the center for each frame in the 60 s steady-state period with respect to its position under no wind load (figure \ref{fig:cylinder_displacement}).
 Examples of streamwise displacement versus time are shown in figure \ref{fig:timetrace}.
+Mean displacements were typically on the order of 250 pixels, corresponding to physical dimensions of approximately 10 cm.
 The normalized wind speed, $U/U_0$ was calculated by taking the mean of equation \ref{eq:ratio}.
 Note that while the cylinders were also free to move in the spanwise direction, spanwise displacements were an order of magnitude smaller than streamwise displacements and had a negligible mean value.
 Examples of cylinder free end trajectories showing both streamwise and spanwise displacements can be seen in the Supplementary Material (figure S1).

 Six unique cylinders were tested.
 Cylinder aspect ratios ($L/D$) ranged from 30 to 48, and Reynolds numbers based on cylinder diameters ranged from 1.0 $\times$ $10^4$ to 2.2 $\times$ $10^4$.
 For rigid cylinders in this range of $Re_D$, the drag coefficient, $C_D$, should remain relatively constant, especially since the sharp drop in $C_D$ for cylinders is typically observed to occur at higher $Re_D$ ($\mathcal{O}(10^5)$) \citep{Roshko1961ExperimentsNumber}.
 Four of the cylinders were cut from lengths of soft, flexible PVC tubing (Masterkleer, Durometer 65A) with wall thickness $t=$ 0.6 $\pm$ 0.1 cm, length $L=$ 1.52 $\pm$ 0.01 m, and outer diameters $D \in$ [3.2, 5.1] $\pm$ 0.1 cm.
 The unprocessed PVC tubing tended to have some amount of curvature under no load.
 To achieve right cylindrical specimens, the PVC tubing was heated with boiling water and allowed to cool in a straightened position.
 To ensure that the effect of any remaining curvature leading to imperfect cylindrical shape did not systematically bias results, each PVC tube was tested three times, and rotated by $90^\circ$ about its axis in the mounting clamp in each subsequent test.